-From the mouths of the sweetest, Seester, came the quiet suggestion:
+From the mouths of the sweetest, sister Jackie, came the quiet suggestion:

-Why don’t you come and stay with Jeremiah and me for a while until you figure things out?
+Why don’t you come and stay with John and me for a while until you figure things out?

 The idea percolated for a very short time because as soon as that door was open… As soon as I began thinking of the possibility of spending recovery-time with my sister, my life changed.
 The bottom of the ugly chasm I’d been facing started to raise up to meet me.
 Hard, beautifully green turf appeared right there at my toes and plans fell rapidly into place.
 Within two weeks I had figured out what I was doing, how it would happen, what I needed (bless my brother and my friends) to get it done, and wow did things change.

 I slept.
 For the first time in years, I slept through the night.
 I woke up clear-headed, ready to attack the days.